 Have you ever wondered why killer whales in captivity have a dorsal fin that is flopped over, or 'collapsed?'
 Read on to learn the theories.

 A male killer whale's dorsal fin can grow to as much as 6 feet tall.
-Despite the fact that the dorsal fin is very straight, it is primarily made of cartilage.
-A wild orca often travels far, and quickly, in deep water.
-The water provides pressure to the fin, keeping the tissues inside healthy and straight.
+Despite the fact that the dorsal fin is very straight, it is not supported by bone, but a fibrous connective tissue called collagen.